Enez: Modern period

-The town gave its name to the Enos-Midia line, which briefly marked the border of the Ottoman Empire in Europe in the disastrous aftermath of the First Balkan War.
+The town gave its name to the Enos-Midia line, which briefly marked the border of the Ottoman Empire in Europe (between the Kingdom of Bulgaria) in the disastrous aftermath of the First Balkan War.
 The border was shifted further northwest after the Turks made some limited gains in the Second Balkan War, recapturing the city of Edirne.

 Enez had a large Greek population, and was affected from the 19th century onwards by ethnic conflicts and nationalistic aspirations.
-After the Turkish War of Independence (1919-23), the Treaty of Lausanne drew the current borders of Turkey and required Greek communities to leave Turkey while Turkish communities left Greece and Bulgaria.
+After the Turkish War of Independence (1919–23), the Treaty of Lausanne drew the current borders of Turkey and required Greek communities to leave Turkey while Turkish communities left Greece and Bulgaria.

 Overnight Enez became a provincial backwater, a dead-end, up against an unfriendly border.
 It was a garrison town and military zone, off-limits to foreigners, right into the 21st century.
 Although foreigners are now allowed to visit, modern Enez makes a living largely from local tourism.
 Improved highways bring many weekenders from Istanbul. - the original town has a steady population while that of the beach strip soars in summer and drops to near zero in winter.